 Iron- Raisins contain iron, which helps keep your guinea’s blood healthy and prevents the risk of anemia.

-What If Your Guinea eats Raisins?
+What If Your Guinea Eats Raisins?

 Conclusion

-Raisins may not be deadly to your guinea in small amounts, but if eaten regularly, they can quickly cause serious health issues for your beloved pet.
+Raisins may not be deadly to your guinea pig in small amounts, but if eaten regularly, they can quickly cause serious health issues for your beloved pet.
 Weight gain and tooth decay are just a few problems they may experience when given too much of this sweet treat.